nikita194/TSW01-REPRODUCIBLE-OPEN-SOURCE/README.md

   * In `main.py`, import the functions and classes you moved to `waveform.py`, `dispersion.py`, and `optical_signals.py`.
 For example, if you want to import the class `OpticalSignal` in `main.py`, use `from src.opticaldisp.optical_signals import OpticalSignal`

 >[!TIP]
-> Run `python main.py` to check if you have handled imports successfully.
+> Run `poetry run python main.py` to check if you have handled imports successfully.

-For this task to be completed, you must be able to run `python main.py` without errors, and the repository must have the following structure:
+For this task to be completed, you must be able to run `poetry run python main.py` without errors, and the repository must have the following structure:

 ```plaintext
 ├── tsw01